NUARIG/competitions/README.md

   * storage
   * time_zone

-### config/credentials.yml
+### config/secrets.yml

-Keys, passwords, and secrets are encrypted in this file. https://guides.rubyonrails.org/5_2_release_notes.html#credentials
+Keys, passwords, secrets, and other sensitive information in a secure file.

+You could use config/credentials.yml for this purpose also. https://guides.rubyonrails.org/5_2_release_notes.html#credentials